mozilla/pontoon/frontend/README.md

     make build-frontend
 ```

-Note that, in order to add new dependencies, you need to have `yarn` installed and perform the actions locally (outside docker).
-You might want to remove the `node_modules` folder after you've run the install or update command (and the `package.json` and `yarn.lock` files have been updated) and before rebuilding the image, to reduce the size of the docker context.
+Note that, in order to add new dependencies, you need to have `npm` installed and perform the actions locally (outside docker).
+You might want to remove the `node_modules` folder after you've run the install or update command
+(and the `package.json` and `package-lock.json` files have been updated)
+and before rebuilding the image, to reduce the size of the docker context.

 ## Type checking